python/mypy/docs/source/command_line.rst

 - ``--disallow-untyped-calls`` reports an error whenever a function with type annotations calls a function defined without annotations.

+- ``--disallow-subclassing-any`` reports an error whenever a class inherits a value of type ``Any``.
+This often occurs when inheriting a class that was imported from a module not typechecked by mypy while using ``--silent-imports``.
+Since the module is silenced, the imported class is given a type of ``Any``.
+By default, mypy will assume the subclass correctly inherited the base class even though that may not actually be the case.
+This flag makes mypy raise an error instead.

 - ``--incremental`` is an experimental option that enables incremental type checking.
 When enabled, mypy caches results from previous runs